ESCSS-labs/ESCSS-ESTest/README.md

 # What is ESCSS-estest?

-Achieve 100% test coverage and help your function become a pure function.
+Achieve 100% coverage makes your life easier

 ## Core Concept - Water Filter